Chris Salvi

-Chris Salvi (born June 22, 1989) is an American former college and professional football safety.
-He played college football at Butler and Notre Dame, and played professionally in the Italian Football League (IFL).
+Chris Salvi (born June 22, 1989) is an American former football safety.
+He played college football at Butler and Notre Dame, and professionally in the Italian Football League (IFL).

 Early life

 Salvi grew up in Lake Forest, Illinois, and is one of five boys in the family.
 He attended Carmel Catholic High School in Mundelein, Illinois, where he was a two-year starter and two-year letterman.
 He started at cornerback his junior year and at safety his senior year.
 The team advanced to the Illinois 7A state semifinals and finished with a 10–3 record his senior year in 2007 as Salvi recorded 107 tackles, 4 interceptions, 3 fumbles recovered, 1 sack and 1 touchdown on a blocked punt.
 He was named to both the Lake County All-Area team and the All-East Suburban Catholic Conference team as a senior.
 He was also a team captain at Carmel Catholic.

 He graduated from Carmel Catholic in 2008.
 He did not receive any FBS scholarship offers out of high school.